designstem/projects/tattoo/index.md

 ## Deciding the conditions

-In theory, chemicals can be engineered to react to any type of a condition in human body and produce a color.
+In theory, chemicals can be engineered to react to any condition in the human body and produce color.
 Decide with your pair a condition that would be important to make visible or measurable with a tattoo.
 Justify your choice with arguments.
 Write down the condition to a piece of paper.